 AP, IB, or A-Level Credits

 Some departments advise prospective majors to develop a firm grounding in the subject area and methodology by enrolling in the introductory survey course even if they have credit.
 Please check the appropriate department websites, and note that if you do decide to take a course that your credit places you out of, you will forfeit that credit.
-If you have credit in math or science and are considering enrolling in courses in these areas, please be sure to read through the Choosing Courses in Science and Math section of this website.

 Recording Your Credit

-Note: you may enroll in courses at Cornell that assume placement on the basis of AP, IB, A-Level, or French Baccalaureate credit even if we do not yet have those credits recorded.
+You may enroll in courses at Cornell that assume placement on the basis of AP, IB, A-Level, or French Baccalaureate credit even if we do not yet have those credits recorded.

 I sent my exam scores to Cornell via the testing agency.
 Where can I check to see if they have been recorded?

 Any credit earned will be added to your records automatically after we receive your exam scores, but it may take a few weeks.
 Check your unofficial Cornell transcript in Student Center.